 What is Minimal Access Surgery?

-Minimal access surgery is completed with one or more small incisions instead of a large incision.
+Minimal Access Bariatric Surgery is completed with one or more small incisions instead of a large incision.
 The surgeon passes a telescope with a video camera through a small incision (usually only 1/4″ long) into a body cavity.
 The surgeon then views the surgery on a TV monitor.
 Surgical instruments are then passed through other similar little incisions.
 The surgeon examines and operates on the area in question by viewing magnified images on a television.
 When the telescope is used to operate on the abdomen, the procedure is called laparoscopy.
 When used in the chest, the procedure is called thoracoscopy, and when used in a joint, it is called arthroscopy.

 Bariatric Surgery: –